Guilded-NET/Guilded-NET.github.io/docs/embeds.md

 {% endcapture %}
 {% include c_preview.html content=messages0 %}

 Due to design choices, embeds don't need to be built.
-This may be subject to change, but there is slim chance that will happen.
+This may be subject to change.

 You can check for full and quick overview of all embed features in [Embed reference page](/references/Embed).
 This document will only help understand some of the features from this point.